General Education Program

 Substitutions

-No substitutions in the general education program are possible without prior approval of a petition submitted to the Office of Advising and Academic Services.
+No substitutions in the general education program are possible without prior approval of a petition submitted to the Office of Academic Success & Undergraduate Advising.
 Substitutions are rarely approved.

 Some majors require specific GE courses.
 Students should consult the catalog for their major's requirements or contact the department.